tractionguest/lenel-sdk/docs/UsersApi.md

   #config.api_key_prefix['Session-Token'] = 'Bearer'
 end

-api_instance = LenelClient::UsersApi.new
+api_instance = LenelSDK::UsersApi.new

 id = 'id_example' # String | ID of user from which to remove access level management.

-levels = LenelClient::Levels1.new # Levels1 | A list of access level IDs the user cannot manage.
+levels = LenelSDK::Levels1.new # Levels1 | A list of access level IDs the user cannot manage.

 version = 'version_example' # String | Used to maintain backward compatibility as the API is updated, in the format 1.0.